 To reduce radiation from wifi in your home and work you can do the following:

-Simply use a wired ethernet connection (usually comes with modem or available in computer shops or Argos) and disable wifi option on your router/modem and PC/laptop.
-In some cases, you may need to contact your service provider to ask them to turn off the wifi facility if your router/modem does not have a on/off button.
+Use a wired ethernet CAT7 cable connection (usually comes with modem or available in computer shops or Argos) and disable wifi option on your router/modem and PC/laptop/device.
+Some routers have an on/off switch for wifi.
+However, more modern routers make it difficult to turn off, so you may need to contact your service provider to ask them to turn off the wifi facility if your router/modem does not have a on/off button.

 Disable wifi and bluetooth on your smart phone .
 Better to keep your smart phone on airplane mode until you need to use it.